Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

 5. A Landing Page

-Google Sites works well for hosting B2B style landing pages.
+Google Sites works well for hosting B2B-style landing pages.

 As it turns out, “Google Sites” and “Report Abuse”, which are text elements at the bottom of every Google Sites page, serve as trust factors.

-We found that our conversion rates went up when we switched to using Google Sites for our landing pages, even though the pages look almost identical to how they looked on the previous platform (a marketing automation system).
+We found that our conversion rates went up when we switched to using Google Sites for our landing pages, even though the pages looked almost identical to how they looked on the previous platform (a marketing automation system).